Flavian Palace: Peristyle

-The main entrance to the west led first into the Aula Ottagonale with elaborate triclinia on each side, and then into a huge peristyle garden almost completely occupied by a lake-like pool in the centre of which was a unique octagonal island with a labyrinthine pattern of channels and with fountains, all veneered in precious marble.
+The principal entrance from the west led first into the Aula Ottagonale, with elaborate triclinia on either side, and then into the large peristyle garden.
+A pool occupied most of the courtyard and surrounded an octagonal island crossed by a pattern of channels and fountains, all faced with marble.

-The columns around the peristyle were of yellow Numidian marble, and supported an elaborate sculpted entablature beneath the roof.
+The columns surrounding the peristyle were made from yellow Numidian marble and supported a sculpted entablature beneath the roof.